giancarlobianchi12/demo-project-1-commerce/README.md

 1. First, log in as an admin user (we created this user in a seeder) using the "Login" endpoint in Postman.
 2. Create a new client user.
 Once logged in as an admin, use the "Create User" endpoint and select the "client" type.
 Log in as the client user using the same endpoint as the admin.
-MercadoLibre Authentication:

-- For this implementation, the credentials are provided in the .env.example (I know this isn't recommended), along with the URL for authentication.
-Don't worry, these are test users and a MercadoLibre test application.

 3. Go to the browser and enter this URL to get the "code" from MercadoLibre.
 We'll use it to get the access token in the backend: